#%config InlineBackend.figure_format = 'svg'

 import sympy

-The Newton-Raphson method is an iterative method to find the roots of a function.
+3.4.1 The method ¶ The Newton-Raphson method is an iterative method to find a root of a function.
 It starts with an initial guess for the root and tries to improve it.
 Given an initial guess x 0 x_0 x 0 for the root, we have

 f ( x 0 ) ≠ 0 f(x_0) \ne 0 f ( x 0 ) = 0 Let us try to find a correction Δ x 0 \Delta x_0 Δ x 0 which brings it closer to the root